marzo20/Jump-Mario/README.md

 - Render the characters who are joining the race
 - Render the hurdles which is going to be obstacles
 - Make the player able to run
-- Make the player able to jump and pass the hurdle
+- Make the player able to jump and pass the koopa shells
-- Stop the game if Mario couldn't passed the hurdle
+- Stop the game if Mario couldn't passed the shells

 ## Stretch Goals

--  Make other players able to run and jump as well
+-  Make more obstacles.
-- if possible, going to add more players to compete with
+-  Make the game look prettier, in good shape.
-- Pressing space will be a key for sprint of Mario
+-  Pressing space will be a key for sprint